-For example, under National Instrument 44-101 - Short Form Prospectus Distributions, alternative eligibility requirements allow companies without the requisite public float to issue "approved rating" non-convertible debt, preferred shares or cash-settled derivatives under a short form prospectus.
+19 For example, under National Instrument 44-101 - Short Form Prospectus Distributions, alternative eligibility requirements allow companies without the requisite public float to issue "designated rating" non-convertible debt, preferred shares or cash-settled derivatives under a short form prospectus.

-See, however, section 2.1 regarding an issuer's timely disclosure obligations.
+20 See, however, section 2.1 regarding an issuer's timely disclosure obligations.

-Green v.
+21 Green v.
 Charterhouse Group Can.
 Ltd. (1976), 12 O.R.
 (2d) 280.
 In the Matter of Harold P. Connor et al. (1976) Volume II OSCB 149.
 Existing case law does not establish a firm rule as to what would be a reasonable amount of time for investors to be given to analyze information.
 The time period will depend on a number of factors including the circumstances in which the event arises, the nature and complexity of the information, the nature of the market for the company's securities, and the manner used to release the information.
 We recognize that the case law is dated in this respect and that, if the courts were to revisit these decisions today, they may not find the time parameters set out in the decisions appropriate for modern technology.

-investment community follow the company.
+practices for publicly disclosing information and how broadly investors and the investment community follow the company.
 We recognize that the effectiveness of disclosure methods varies between companies.
-Whatever disclosure method is used to release information, we encourage consistency in a company's disclosure practices.
-22
+Whatever disclosure method is used to release information, we encourage consistency in a company's disclosure practices.22